-The Peugeot iOn was one of the first electric cars in the UK and one of a set of near-identical triplets, along with the Citroen C-Zero and the Mitsubishi i-MiEV.
-The Mitsubishi was the first of the three and the electric motor and battery system is all that company’s work.
+The Peugeot iOn was one of the first electric cars to be sold in the UK and one of three almost-identical models, along with the Citroen C-Zero and Mitsubishi i-MiEV.
+The Mitsubishi appeared first; the cars' electric motor and battery system originated with the Japanese brand.

-Most of its vital statistics are what you'd most politely call ‘modest’.
-The motor develops just 66bhp and range on a full charge is quoted as 93 miles – although you can expect to get less than that in everyday use.
+Compared to more modern electric cars, the iOn is a poor performer in most respects.
+Its electric motor makes only 66bhp and range on a full charge is quoted as 93 miles – but that was on the old NEDC test cycle.
 Most owners online reckon about 65 is as good as it gets.

-WIth a full charge taking about nine hours from a standard domestic socket, the car is ideal for use pottering around town during the day before being parked up to charge overnight.
-The only charge cable that comes with it reflects that – it connects to a three-pin socket only, so if you want to plug in to a fast-charger or wallbox, you need to pay extra for an appropriate cable.
+Charging fully takes around seven hours from a regular household socket, so the car is ideal for pottering around town during the day before being parked up to replenish overnight.
+It only gets a three-pin charging cable as standard; owners wanting to plug in to a fast charger or wallbox had to pay extra for an appropriate cable when ordering their iOn.

-Mind you, that is typical of this car’s specification, which gives what you need, but not much more.
-That includes alloy wheels, six airbags, DAB radio and climate control, but you won’t find any of the niceties common in more modern cars.
-There’s no Apple CarPlay or Android Auto, for instance, and no autonomous emergency braking system, either.
+In terms of standard kit, you get what you need, but not much more.
+That includes alloy wheels, six airbags, digital radio and climate control, but you won’t find any of the niceties common in more modern cars.
+There’s no Apple CarPlay or Android Auto, for instance, and no autonomous emergency braking, either.

-When you do set off, you’ll find that – unsurprisingly – the iOn is at its best as a city car.
-Its sheer size is a big help, making it very manoeuvrable; despite having just 66bhp, it’s also quick to 30mph and more than able to keep up with all but the quickest traffic around town.
+To drive, the iOn is at its best as a city car.
+Its tiny size is a big help, making it very manoeuvrable.
+And despite having just 66bhp, it’s also quick to 30mph and more than able to keep up with all but the quickest traffic around town.